daniellmb/angular-test-patterns/example/README.md

 * [CoffeeScript](coffeescript)
 * [JavaScript](javascript)

 **Please Note:** that these examples are configured into a single file to be succinct... not maintainable.
-You'll want to break your aplication out into separate files and folders as needed.
+You'll want to break your application out into separate files and folders as needed.

 [Read more](../#whats-an-angularjs-test-pattern) about how test patterns are used and created.